-Take on one of the Northeast’s most stunning ridgelines while tagging two of New Hampshire’s 10 tallest mountains.
+Take on one of the Northeast’s most stunning ridgelines while tagging two of New Hampshire’s ten tallest mountains.

-A true classic, this winter hike crosses one of the White Mountains’ most prominent features, Franconia Ridge; delivers moderate climbing that doesn’t require the use of an ice axe; and features a roughly 1.5-mile above-treeline ridge run between Little Haystack and Mount Lafayette.
-With 360-degree views of the Whites from the ridge, it is one of the Northeast’s most beautiful hikes.
-And, with a large section of above-treeline hiking, it’s also one of the region’s most exposed hikes, making it a fantastic winter test piece.
+This classic winter mountaineering adventure delivers moderate climbing, crosses one of the White Mountains’ most prominent features (Franconia Ridge), and features a roughly 1.5-mile above-treeline ridge run between Mount Haystack and Mount Lafayette.
+With 360-degree views of the White Mountains from the ridge, it’s one of the most beautiful hikes in the Northeast, and with a large section of hiking above treeline, it’s also one of the most exposed winter hikes in the region—making it a fantastic winter test piece.

 Quick Facts